That’s right, you didn’t misread; here we have one thousand random and interesting facts about literally everything you could think of!

 In every scene of Fight Club, there is a Starbucks coffee cup.

-It snowed in the Sahara desert for 30 minutes on the 18th February 1979.
+It snowed in the Sahara desert for 30 minutes on February 18, 1979.

 Approximately 1,000,000 dogs in the U.S. are named as the heirs of their owners’ wills.